-Also, see cool interactive data visualization chart of 2014 World Cup data here.
+Also, see a cool interactive data visualization chart of 2014 World Cup data here.

 As the month-long World Cup Tournament in Brazil is at an end, it is amazing to see that the biggest winner of the tourney is not the one who scored the most on the green field, but rather, the one who scored the most on social media.

 The most watched sporting event on earth generates millions of social mentions and millions of viral video views produced by individuals as well as major brands for marketing and advertising.